maximusmaxy/JoJoban-Training-Mode-Menu/README.md

 The included inputs.txt file is a dio vs polnaref combo.
 Start a round and push play to watch it or create your own.

+## Hitboxes

+The hitbox viewer is still undergoing development but is in a functional state.
+Due to a bug with FBA-rr you will need to download an additional file called hitbox.bin to use this feature.

+It currently has the following bugs:
+- Does not adjust based on the zoom state
+- Projectiles may be shown as active when they are not
+- The hitboxes are drawn 1 frame before the gui

 ## Credits

 Credits to Maxie and the HFTF OCEANIA community for the current version with menu features.